 4. Network your way to high-quality deal flow

 The previous three tips were all about drawing on your team members’ existing professional network, but expanding that network is just as valuable.
-Networking events, startup pitch nights, and accelerator demo days provide direct access to some of the best up-and-coming companies.
+Networking events, startup pitch nights, industry events, and accelerator demo days provide direct access to some of the best up-and-coming companies.
 While many of these events have shifted online, the most successful VCs are adapting and focusing on digital networking.

 5. Increase your online engagement

-VCs that were able to adapt to dealmaking during COVID-19 lockdowns quickly took their deal and relationship management online.
+VC firms that were able to adapt to dealmaking during COVID-19 lockdowns quickly took their deal and relationship management online.
 This trend has continued even as a more hybrid event and networking model has become the norm.

 Showcase your expertise and tell the world exactly what kinds of deals you’re looking for by publishing blog posts or LinkedIn articles, hosting a podcast, developing a social media presence, hosting webinar panels, or sending out a useful newsletter on a topic related to your investment thesis.